vavrek/oa-arch/README.md

 ## Roadmap
 Currently working to include a local language model toolkit, so OA will not require internet access to update commands.

 A comprehensive mapping of voice commands to all available keyboard shortcuts needs to be completed.

-Speech dictation is under development, with a new demo coming soon!
+Offline speech dictation is under development, with a new video demo coming soon.

+Porting to all common Linux distributions, GUI design, and creating convenient package installers are all on the list.

 One small step at a time...